jguillen15/iGEM-RBS-collection/README.md

 # Package: RBS Collection

-Collection of most used RBSs2
+Collection of most used RBSs

 ### Summary: